cstjean/JukitLearnBase.jl/README.md

 Overview
 -----

-There's a detailed description of the API [here](docs/API.md).
+There's an overview of the API [here](http://scikitlearnjl.readthedocs.org/en/latest/api/) and a more detailed description [here](docs/API.md).
 For models with simple hyperparameters, it boils down to this:

 ```julia
 import ScikitLearnBase